 If you are not immune to disappointment, it is best to call the stable between 4-8pm the day before you wish to attend to make sure the practice is actually taking place—and to ask for exact starting and ending times.
 For non-Japanese speakers, the stable’s website has a dialogue in romaji to help you through the conversation.
 Rest days and changes to the timetable are often announced on the website too.

-Arashio-beya doesn’t take reservations to watch through its windows, and it clearly outlines courtesies expected in return for the privilege on its website’s English guide (Take note that no flash photography is allowed).
+Arashio-beya doesn’t require reservations to watch through the windows, but the courtesies expected in return for the privilege are outlined on the website.
+For example, no flash photography is allowed.

 How to get to the Arashio-beya sumo stable

 The sumo stable is closest to Exit A2 of Hamacho Station on the Toei-Shinjuku line, and just a stone’s throw from the lovely Sumida riverside Hamacho Park.
 It is also a mere 10-minute walk from Exit A1 of Ningyocho Station on the Hibiya Line, making it an easy jump-off point for a twirl around the old Tsukiji Fish Market.